ELECTRIFY MISSOULA

 Step 1: Make a Plan

-Before jumping into any changes, it's important to consider how all appliances and heating/cooling systems in your home work together as a system.
-What works in one home won't work in another.
+Before jumping into any changes, it's important to consider how all appliances and systems in your home work together.
+What works in one home or building won't necessarily work in another.

 Understanding how these elements come together to make your home comfortable and functional will help clarify where your electrification journey should begin.
-It will also help determine if adding rooftop solar might be a good option now, or if you should focus on transitioning away from gas-powered appliances first.
+It will also help determine if adding rooftop solar is a good option now, or if you should wait until more of your appliances are electric instead of gas.

 Check out this Building Decarbonization Practice Guide, courtesy of the William J. Worthen Foundation.
 Offering practical, case study-based guidance, this is a an up-to-date reference tool that design professionals (architects, engineers, contractors, and others) as well as developers, funders, and policymakers can apply now.